Ngorongoro Crater Family Safaris 175

 The Ngorongoro Crater really is an amazing place to visit and to witness its vast landscape from heights that stretch so wide that your eyes can barely take it all in.
 The bottom of the crater, or the crater floor as it is sometimes referred to is actually the remains of a collapsed volcanic caldera, which occurred between 2 and 3 million years ago.
 The walls surrounding the crater floor are around 2,000 feet high, and serve as the perfect way to preserve the wildlife inside.

-Some of the wildlife you can expect to see at the Ngorongoro Crater can include the 'big five', consisting of rhino, elephant, buffalo, lion and leopard.
-It is also a great place to see opportunity hunting by the likes of hyenas, as they hang around the large watering hole, planning an attack on an unsuspecting flamingo.
+In the crater of Ngorongoro, you can expect to see wildlife which includes the Big Five of Africa rhino, elephant, buffalo, lion and leopard.
+It’s also a great place to witness the hunting done by the likes of hyenas as they raid the area around the large watering hole, planning an attack on an unsuspecting flamingo.
 The crater also serves as a great location for bird spotters, with many different types inhabiting the park, namely the kori bustard and the black kite, which exist in larger populations here as compared to other parks within the North of Tanzania.

 Not only is it the wildlife and scenery which attracts many tourists to the crater each year, there is also a strong interest of the fossils that have been found in Olduvai Gorge, which remains to be one of the most vital prehistoric landmarks on this earth today, with archaeologists estimating some fossilised remains of hominid species being over 3 million years old.

-If you are planning a Tanzania safari of the Northern circuit, then this park is a must-add to your itinerary!
-I would even go as far as to say that I'd happily choose a visit to the Ngorongoro Crater over the most famous park in the world, the Serengeti, any day.
+If you are planning a safari to the northern circuit of Tanzania, this park should be included in your itinerary.
+Some people even prefer a visit to the Ngorongoro Crater over the Serengeti, which is arguably the most famous safari park in the world.

 6 Days Tanzania Oryx Safari (from: US$ 1,250 p/p)